cvc5/cvc5/docs/proofs/output_cpc.rst

 The resulting proof contains warnings for trust steps that indicate which internal proof rules were recorded as trust steps in the proof.
 Moreover, `ethos` will return the output `incomplete` upon a successful exit if any trust step is used in the proof, indicating that the reasoning in the proof was incomplete.

 To get more fine-grained proofs, the additional option :ref:`proof-granularity=dsl-rewrite <lbl-option-proof-granularity>` can be passed to cvc5.
-This often will result in proofs with more detail.
+This will result in proofs with more detail.

 A simple example of cvc5 producing a proof in CPC proof format: